ANNUAL DISCLOSURE OF CRIME STATISTICS

 REPORTING INCIDENTS OF SEXUAL MISCONDUCT

 Victims of sexual assault, domestic violence, dating violence, or stalking are encouraged to report these incidents to the police by dialing 911 or to seek immediate assistance by going to a local emergency room.
-Victims are also encouraged to report these incidents to a member of the Academy’s staff who will offer to accompany a student to a medical facility or to speak to the police.
+Victims are also encouraged to report these incidents to a member of the Academy’s staff who will provide support including a referral to Rape Victims Advocates (RVA).
 Filing a police report will not obligate the victim to prosecute.
 Filing a police report will ensure that a victim of sexual assault receives the necessary medical treatment and tests, at no expense to the victim; provide the opportunity for collection of evidence helpful in prosecution, which cannot be obtained later (ideally a victim of sexual assault should not wash, use the toilet or change clothing prior to a medical/legal exam); and assures the victim has access to free confidential counseling from counselors specifically trained in the area of sexual assault crisis intervention.

 1. Responsible Employees: Victims who would like to initiate an investigation under the Grievance Procedures should report to a Responsible Employee.
 A Responsible Employee is a College employee who has the authority to redress Sexual Harassment, who has the duty to report incidents of Sexual Harassment, or who a student could reasonably believe has this authority or duty.
 Responsible Employees are required to report all the details of an incident (including the identities of both the victim and the Respondent) to the Title IX Coordinator.
 A report to a Responsible Employee serves as a formal complaint to the Academy of alleged Sexual[D2] Misconduct (“Complaint”) and obligates the College to investigate the incident and to take appropriate steps to address the situation.
 Responsible Employees include, but are not limited to: